Dheeksha1/my-first-repo/readme.txt

 Welcome to My First Repo
 I added a line.
 I added this line in the update-readme brach.
-It's sunny outside today.
+It's cloudy outside today.